Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - In `application.yml`, change `resource-server-3.scope-1` to `resource-server-3.scope-2`, and run the application again.
   + Check the consent page.
 Confirm that scopes appeared in consent page is decides by the parameters of authorize http request, not by Azure Portal configuration.
 ![img.png](images/14.consent-page-for-resource-server3.scope-2.png)
+  + After consent, it will return `Hi, this is client 1.
+You can see this response means you already consented the permissions configured for client registration: client-1-resource-server-3.
+Here are the scopes in OAuth2AuthorizedClient: [api://<resource-server-3-client-id>/resource-server-3.scope-1, api://<resource-server-3-client-id>/resource-server-3.scope-2]`.
+In this time, we did not request `resource-server-3.scope-1` in the request, but in the returned access token's scope claim, it still contains `resource-server-3.scope-1`.
+Seems the Azure Active Directory remember that the user already consented the scopes, it will contain all consented scopes when request for an access token.
   + Login more than one time.
 Confirm that consent page appears only when the user consent the scope to client-1 for the first time.
+- Like [14.2.3.
+Expose an API](#1423-expose-an-api), expose a new api named `resource-server-3.scope-3`, but **NOT** add permission to client-1 like [14.2.4.
+Add permissions for client-1 to access resource-server-3].
+In `application.yml`, change `resource-server-3.scope-1` to `resource-server-3.scope-3`, and run the application again.
+The result should be like this:
+  + Appear a consent page about `resource-server-3.scope-3`.
+  + Login successfully, seems `Add permissions for client-1 to access resource-server-3` is not necessary.
+You can read [MS docs about consent types] and [MS doc about Microsoft identity platform (v2.0) and Azure Active Directory (v1.0) endpoints] to get more information.
+  + The access token still contain `resource-server-3.scope-1` and `resource-server-3.scope-2` even though we did not request for the 2 scopes this time.